VanAltrades/crystal_lake_ee_vail_addition_alley/README.md

 <dd> - A homeowner requests a site inspection and written determination of the alley by the City's Fire Chief/Fire Department.</dd>
 <dd> - Of concern is whether the City is pursuing a strategy which conflicts with IFC §503.4 and §A-400(E)(6), while exposing itself to damages from City residents (e.g., by impairing emergency access, by increasing homeowner insurance costs).</dd>

+<dt>2025-09-09</dt>
+<dd> - The City, represented by the Mayor, City Planner, and City Engineer, request and met with homeowners who made statements at City Council Meetings.</dd>
+<dd> - The City shared printed voting results of their previously mailed false dilemma regarding alley options.</dd>
+<dd> - The City verbally expressed their plan to take down the barricade in the alley.</dd>
+<dd> - The City verbally expressed their plan to host a hearing for residents to discuss the ownership and public nature of the alley.</dd>
+<dd> - The City received a printed version of the cost benefit analysis hosted in this repo.
+The City claimed the state of the alley was not impacting residents in any way.
+The City was shown the citations, found in this repo, of the alley's state and how it was negatively affecting residents.</dd>
+<dd> - The City did not provide an update on alley improvement history(requested in the 09-01 FOIA), nor did the City provide an update on the safety questions directed towards the Fire Chief on 09-04.</dd>

+<dt>2025-09-05</dt>
+<dd> - The City, takes down the barricades they installed in the alley.</dd>
+<dd> - The City did not send written notice to homeowners adjacent to the alley of their intention or motive for removing the barricades.</dd>

 </dl>